zuxinrui/zuxinrui.github.io/index.md

 ![gif](/img/smartarm2.gif)
 ![gif](/img/smartarm2_tra.gif)

-The first GIF below shows the reaction speed test of `end effector tracking` with Smartarm's sonic localization system, which is illustrated in the next sector.
-The second GIF below shows Smartarm's `motion planning & execute` pipeline using `MoveIt!` APIs with my own code adjustments.
+The first GIF above (left) shows the reaction speed test of `end effector tracking` with Smartarm's sonic localization system, which is illustrated in the next section.
+The second GIF on the right shows Smartarm's `motion planning & execute` pipeline using `MoveIt!` with my own asynchronous adjustments (Smartarm can adapt new trajactories while executing to follow the target).
 I also created a `MoveIt!` function called `asyncPlanAndMove()` after changing `MoveIt!` source code to reach my planning goal.

 With the benefit of popular open-source frame, Smartarm is suitable for academic and industrial use.
 I will keep developing this series of robotic manipulators.